-Giovanni Bernardore, commonly known as Francesco was born in the little town of Assisi, in Central Italy, between Perugia and Foligno, in 1182.
+Giovanni Bernardore, commonly known as Francesco, the founder of the Franciscan order, was born in the little town of Assisi, in Central Italy, between Perugia and Foligno, in 1182.
 His father Pietro, a well-to-do merchant, gave the boy a good education.
 The name of Francesco ("the Frenchman"), which soon altogether replaced his baptismal name, is said to have been given him soon after his birth by his father, returning to Assisi from a trip to France; according to another account it was due to his early acquisition of the French language.

 The Beginning of the Franciscans

 At the end of this period (according to Jordanus, in 1209), a sermon which he heard on Matthew 10:9 made such an impression on him that he decided to devote himself wholly to a life of apostolic poverty.
 Clad in a rough garment, barefoot, and, after the Evangelical precept, without staff or scrip, he began to preach repentance.
 He was soon joined by a prominent fellow townsman, Bernardo di Quintavalle, who contributed all that he had to the work, and by other companions, who are said to have reached the number of 11 within a year.